 Photo: Ulf Langheinrich

 Kiraṇ Kumār (b.1983) is an interdisciplinary artist, researcher and writer.
-His work focuses on unpacking understandings of the human body-mind through a trifold practice of dance as art, science and ritual, and on proposals for change that these understandings hold for our contemporary world.
+His work focuses on unpacking understandings of the human body-mind through a trifold practice of dance as art, science and spi/ritual, and on proposals for change that these understandings hold for our world today.

 Following initial study in mechanical engineering at National University of Singapore (2006), he holds an MFA in new media art from City University of Hong Kong (2012) and an MA in dance from Inter-University Centre for Dance Berlin (2014).
 Since 2015 his independent artistic research has been supported by the National Arts Council Singapore, Dance Nucleus (Singapore), Literary Colloquium Berlin and Robert Bosch Foundation.
-Recent research fellowships include Berlin Centre for Advanced Studies in Arts and Sciences (2106-18), and Volkswagen Foundation’s ‘Arts & Science in Motion’ program (2016-19), Academy for Theatre and Digitality (2021) and Akademie Schloss Solitude (2022).
+Recent research fellowships include Berlin Centre for Advanced Studies in Arts and Sciences (2016-18), Volkswagen Foundation’s ‘Arts & Science in Motion’ program (2016-19), Academy for Theatre and Digitality (2021) and Akademie Schloss Solitude (2022).

-In 2019 he co-founded, together with Kerstin Ergenzinger and Bnaya Halperin-Kaddari, the Sono-Choreographic Collective, a collective for transdisciplinary art and research.
+Alongside his independent practice, in 2019 he co-founded the Sono-Choreographic Collective together with Kerstin Ergenzinger and Bnaya Halperin-Kaddari; a collective for transdisciplinary art and research.